 An investigator-sponsored Phase 2 trial in pancreatic cancer called STELLAR is ongoing.
-This randomized, controlled trial is expected to enroll 102 adults with metastatic pancreatic cancer who had received one prior chemotherapy to treat metastatic disease (2nd line).
+This randomized, controlled trial enrolled 93 adults with metastatic pancreatic cancer who had received one prior chemotherapy to treat metastatic disease (2nd line).
 The trial includes two arms: Arm A with CRS-207 and GVAX Pancreas as well as the anti-PD-1 checkpoint inhibitor, nivolumab, and Arm B with CRS-207 and GVAX Pancreas.
-Based on the results of the ECLIPSE study and in consultation with the Data Monitoring Committee, enrollment in Arm B stopped prior to full enrollment, but enrollment in Arm A continues until completion.
+Based on the results of the ECLIPSE study and in consultation with the Data Monitoring Committee, enrollment in Arm B stopped prior to full enrollment, but enrollment in Arm A was completed.
 Patients on both study arms are eligible to continue to receive treatment through completion of study.